Announcing New Security Measures

 You may have to meet additional requirements to register for or take the SAT if you are taking it outside of the United States.
 See policies listed by country.

 Getting Into the Test Center on Test Day

-Your name, other identifying info, and photo will be on your Admission Ticket.
-To make sure you are who you say you are, test center staff will compare it to your photo ID.
-You won’t be allowed to take the test if any of these things are true:
+Your name and other identifying info will be on your admission ticket.
+The photo you uploaded during registration will be available to the Test Center Coordinator on a photo roster.
+To make sure you are who you say you are, test center staff will compare the photo to your appearance and to your photo ID.
+You won't be allowed to take the test if any of these things are true: